JuanMarcosRamirez/featurefusion_getfund/README.md

 ### How to run the code

 Download and uncompress the `featurefusion_getfund` folder.
-To generate Figures and Tables in the paper, under **MATLAB** environment, navigate to the `featurefusion_getfund/pavia_university` folder and follow the instructions described below
+To run the demo under **MATLAB** environment, navigate to the `featurefusion_getfund/pavia_university` folder and follow the instructions described below

 #### Demo for Pavia University cropped image